Pennsylvania Route 63: Lansdale to Philadelphia

 PA 63 turns into a four-lane divided highway that soon becomes undivided as it crosses over the Pennsylvania Turnpike (I-276) and Norfolk Southern's Morrisville Line before heading into a mix of residential and commercial areas as a five-lane road again.
 Upon forming the border between Upper Moreland Township and Abington Township, the road name changes to Moreland Road and it briefly turns into a divided highway at the Fitzwatertown Road intersection.
 The route heads into the community of Willow Grove as a five-lane road.
 The road enters business areas, becoming a divided highway again as it passes to the northeast of the Willow Grove Park Mall.
 PA 63 intersects Easton Road and loses the median at the Davisville Road junction before crossing SEPTA's Warminster Line at-grade.
 The route passes a mix of homes and businesses as it comes to an intersection with PA 611 (Old York Road).

 At this point, PA 63 heads into wooded residential areas as a two-lane road.
 At the intersection with Edge Hill Road, the route turns southwest onto that road and fully enters Abington Township.
-Farther southwest, PA 63 turns southeast onto Old Welsh Road.
+Farther southwest, PA 63 makes a turn southeast onto Old Welsh Road.
 The road curves to the east and crosses into Lower Moreland Township.
 The road becomes Welsh Road again and widens to four lanes as it enters a mix of residential and commercial establishments in the community of Huntingdon Valley, crossing the Pennypack Trail at the Terwood Road intersection and the Pennypack Creek.
-At the intersection with Carson Terrace/Walton Road, there is a westbound jughandle for right turns and U-turns.
+At the junction with Carson Terrace/Walton Road, there is a westbound jughandle for right turns and U-turns.
 Upon intersecting PA 232 (Huntingdon Pike) in the community of Bethayres, the route becomes Philmont Avenue and narrows back to two lanes.
-PA 63 turns south onto Red Lion Road and crosses SEPTA's West Trenton Line at-grade as it continues through wooded residential subdivisions, making a turn to the southeast and intersecting Pine Road before heading into the city of Philadelphia in Philadelphia County.
+PA 63 turns south-southeast onto Red Lion Road and crosses SEPTA's West Trenton Line at-grade as it continues through wooded residential subdivisions, making a curve to the southeast and intersecting Pine Road before heading into the city of Philadelphia in Philadelphia County.